-Proton therapy effective prostate cancer treatmentJanuary 5th, 2012 in Cancer /
+Proton therapy effective prostate cancer treatmentJanuary 5, 2012 in Medicine & Health / Cancer

 Proton therapy, a type of external beam radiation therapy, is a safe and effective treatment for prostate cancer, according to two new studies published in the January issue of the International Journal of Radiation OncologyBiologyPhysics (Red Journal), the American Society for Radiation Oncology's (ASTRO) official scientific journal.

 In the first study, researchers at the University of Florida in Jacksonville, Fla., prospectively studied 211 men with low-, intermediate-, and high-risk prostate cancer.
 The men were treated with proton therapy, a specialized type of external beam radiation therapy that uses protons instead of X-rays.
 After a two year follow-up, the research team led by Nancy Mendenhall, MD, of the University of Florida Proton Therapy Institute, reported that the treatment was effective and that the gastrointestinal and genitourinary side effects were generally minimal.

 "This study is important because it will help set normal tissue guidelines in future trials," Dr. Mendenhall, said.

 In the second study, researchers from Massachusetts General Hospital in Boston, Loma Linda University Medical Center in Loma Linda, Calif., and the Radiation Therapy Oncology Group in Philadelphia performed a case-matched analysis comparing high-dose external beam radiation therapy using a combination of photons (X-rays) and protons with brachytherapy (radioactive seed implants).